Priyankagautam08/portfolio/README.md

 _Gujarat, India_
 _2017 - 2019_
 - Thesis: [Crowd Counting and Monitoring in a Surveillance System](https://www.overleaf.com/read/rgtwrqsqddhd)
 - Proposed crowd monitoring solution for Rath Yatra using GPS and sensors.
-Developed a web-based system for traffic prediction with JavaScript, HTML, and Google Maps API.
+- Developed a web-based system for traffic prediction with JavaScript, HTML, and Google Maps API.
 - Provided rebar counting solution for TATA INNOVERSE in the steel industry.
 - Explored state-of-the-art models and developed an innovative approach using depth images for object detection and counting.

 ## Projects
-### Arise Kansas NSF Epscor

-![image]

 ### GNN Based Criticality Analysis in Interdependent critical infrastructure
 [Publication](https://ieeexplore.ieee.org/abstract/document/10520547)